jariast/obsidian-notes/React/Ultimate React/Testing React/General Tips.md

 ```js
 await userEvent.click(increment)
 ```
-4. We can use `screen.debug()` so we can see the entire structure of the HTML in the testing console.
+- We can use `screen.debug()` so we can see the entire structure of the HTML in the testing console.
+- Use [faker](https://www.npmjs.com/package/@faker-js/faker) to generate fake data.
+-